clarizalooktech/python-programming-project1/README.md

 Demonstration of my programming skills using python.
 This was the assignment submitted in my python class at the University.
-Open ".py" file for the code.
+The task for this project is to write a python program that can calculate the distribution of digits for numbers found in a certain file.
+Refer for ".py" file for the code.